-John Berggruen Gallery is pleased to present a memorial exhibition of watercolors by the late San Francisco-based artist Mark Adams.
+John Berggruen Gallery is pleased to present an exhibition of watercolors by the late San Francisco-based artist Mark Adams.
 The works included in the exhibition range in date from 1977 to 1991 and display Adams' quintessential still-lifes and landscapes, all of which were painted with his luminous and compelling style and superb draftsmanship.
-Mark Adams: Watercolors is accompanied by an illustrated catalogue with an introduction by the artist Wayne Thiebaud.
-There will be an opening reception held on Thursday, June 7, 2007 from 5:30-7:30pm.
+There will be an opening reception held on Thursday, December 6 from 5:30-7:30pm.